tmug/defunct-sunainapai.in-jekyll/_posts/2014-10-09-before-the-us-trip-2013.md

     <figcaption>At Dubai International Airport</figcaption>
 </figure>

+I promised Dubai that I would visit it in the coming years, spend more time and not just use it for transit.
 With that we boarded the plane to the US.
-I promised Dubai that I would visit it in the coming years, spend more time and not just use it for transit.
-It was a long flight to the the US.
-I slept most of it.

 <figure>
     <a href="{{site.url}}/img/before-the-us-trip-2013/over-the-north-atlantic-ocean.jpg"